llvm/circt/docs/FIRRTLAnnotations.md

 The Scala FIRRTL Compiler (SFC) provides a mechanism to encode arbitrary metadata and associate it with zero or more "things" in a FIRRTL circuit.
 This mechanism is an _Annotation_ and the association is described using one or more _Targets_.
-Annotations should be viewed an extension to the FIRRTL IR specification, and can greatly affect the meaning and interpretation of the IR.
+Annotations should be viewed as an extension to the FIRRTL IR specification, and can greatly affect the meaning and interpretation of the IR.

 Annotations are represented as a dictionary, with a "class" field which